George Gibson (Victoria cricketer)

-George Watson Hogg Gibson (1827 – 5 September 1910) was an Australian cricketer.
+George Watson Hogg Gibson (16 January 1827 – 5 September 1910) was an Australian cricketer.
 He played nine first-class cricket matches for Victoria between 1865 and 1873.

+Life

-Gibson's highest first-class score was 41, the highest score for either side, when Victoria beat New South Wales by an innings in April 1872.
+Gibson was born in Jamaica and educated in Scotland and migrated to Victoria in the 1850s.
+His highest first-class score was 41, the highest score for either side, when Victoria beat New South Wales by an innings in April 1872.
 In the next contest between the two teams 11 months later, at the age of 45 Gibson captained Victoria and again top-scored in the match, this time with 32 and 15 not out, in a 24-run victory to Victoria.
+He was renowned locally for practising his batting using an axe handle instead of a cricket bat.

-Gibson had a chemist's shop in the Melbourne suburb of Carlton.
+Gibson had a chemist's shop on Lygon Street in the Melbourne suburb of Carlton, which he ran with his business partner, Miss Maloney, under the name Gibson and Maloney.